 3. As a CGS Representative, I value Flexibility.
+In practice, this value looks like:

 - a.
 I am willing to re-evaluate a prior decision in light of unforeseen circumstances in order to uphold the fundamental mission of CGS. - b.
 I adapt my communication style to the situation, and to accommodate the concerns of persons involved.